johnshearing/beemocracy/BeemocracyMina.md

 #### **Conclusion:**

 Most all these ideas are abstracted from peer reviewed science on how bees implement democracy.
 Since bees have been doing it successfully for millions of years, it makes sense to consider what evolution has engineered and to use what we can.
 As it turns out, peer reviewed science also shows that the same methods that bees use to make decisions also evolved within the human brain.
-So if Cardano governance lasts long enough, the very same decision structures will likely evolve anyway.
+So if Mina governance lasts long enough, the very same decision structures will likely evolve anyway.
 We can shorten the time it takes Mina governance to evolve to provide the most truth and the best possible decisions for our community by studying how bee colonies and other complex adaptive systems make collective decisions.

 * Links Repeated from above
 * Scientific American - [You Have A Hive Mind](https://www.scientificamerican.com/article/you-have-a-hive-mind/)